The targeted killings that have shaken Afghanistan

 The imam

 Mohammad Ayaz Niazi, 57, was respected across the political spectrum in a bitterly divided country.
 For 14 years, he preached at Wazir Akbar Khan Mosque in downtown Kabul, just blocks from the Afghan presidential palace and the U.S. Embassy.
-A vocal supporter of efforts to bring the Afghan government and Taliban together for peace talks, his sermons never shied away from politics.
+A vocal supporter of efforts to bring the Afghan government and Taliban together for peace talks, he never shied away from politics in his sermons.

 Niazi spent decades away from Afghanistan studying in Cairo.
 After completing his doctorate in Islamic studies at al-Azhar University, he was offered prestigious positions in relatively safe countries in the Persian Gulf, but he felt a patriotic duty to return to Afghanistan and work for peace.